AdrewC2026/TOC-Exam2-ExtraCredit/README.md

 * Operation scripts use prefixing (`G1_`, `G2_`, etc.) to avoid collisions
 * All outputs printed directly to terminal
 * No external dependencies

+*README converted to markdown through use of GPT 5.1*